-Bots are a collection of workers that come together to meet a set of customer use cases.
+Bots are a collection of workers and configuration that come together to meet a set of customer use cases.
 These are made up of at least one worker, and at least one way of understanding utterances.

 The available worker types are: